alllomancer/nexar-assignment/README.md

 3. Using a load generator like [`hey`](https://github.com/rakyll/hey), generate some load on the app.
 4. Using the built-in web UI for Prometheus, chart the p50, p90, p99 latencies of `search/` requests over the load you generated before.
 5. (Bonus) which other key metrics are important/useful to instrument in a web service like this?
 Add them as you see fit and show how you can query them in Prometheus.

+*Answer: deployed pr7s to minikube, but didnt instrument the python since exposing another metric endpoint meant adding another webserver, much easier to implement in GO. other key metrics are: Requests per seconds, error rate, and uptime*
 ---

 Good luck!